jordanwheeler7/Mod3_Matplotlib_PyPlot/README.md

 * Data plotted as described by the question (1 pt)
 * Plot contains required elements (title, axis labels, axis titles, legend if required)

+## Project Overview

+This project starts with a frequency of characters bar graph.
+We then use scatter and plot functions to graph a random sequence.
+We do this a second time but show how to change color and markers.
+Finally, we show how to plot on the same axes insertion and merge times.

+## Required Libraries

+collections
+random
+matplotlib.pyplot